 The important thing is to create a long-term budgeting habit that you can stick with and improve in time.

 Mistake #3: Using the wrong budget for you

 A saving and spending plan does you no good if you don’t use it.

-If your budget works for you, you’re much more likely to stick with it.
+When your budget does work for you, you’re much more likely to stick with it.

 Sometimes you have to try a few methods before you find one that works.
 If a budgeting method feels super difficult, move on.

 Try to find one that’s easy and convenient for you to use and maintain.

 Whether it’s a budgeting app, spreadsheet, or paper and pen, there’s something out there for everyone.